Chapter 5: Market and Investor Analysis

 The initial investment cost for an asset captures the value of the investment.
-By including depreciation as a further cost would double count the value of the initial investment.
-Therefore, if we include depreciation as a cost, we would be double counting.
+Including depreciation in a CBA as a cost would result in double counting the value of the initial investment.
+This is because depreciation is already accounted for in the initial investment, so adding it again as a cost would mean counting it twice.
 Consequently, depreciation is not included in the market, social or disaggregated cost-benefit analyses.

 However, depreciation in the financial appraisal space is essential as a bookkeeping mechanism.
 Including depreciation in the evaluation of the investor perspective amounts to setting aside part of the project’s income to finance equivalent capital expenditure in the future.
 This is a useful approach to project evaluation when you are expecting to replace large amounts of equipment or capital when rolling projects over.
 Additionally, from a private perspective we may need to consider depreciation in relation to profits as part of the calculation of taxable income.
 In this instance we can treat depreciation as an outflow that reduces taxable income.

 Depreciation is about spreading the cost of an asset over its useful life and matching expenses with revenue.
 It is a financial mechanism and therefore should only be accounted for in the investor CBA.
 Always use straight line depreciation.

 Depreciation should never be used in the market or social perspectives.